aspose-cells-cloud/Aspose.Cells-Products/cells/en/python/saveas/bmp-to-fods/_index.md

 ---
 title: Save BMP as FODS API for Python
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Python to save BMP format file as FODS format file.
 url: /python/saveas/bmp-to-fods/
 ---